gakiwate/draft-gakiwate-dnsop-svcb-sla-parameter/draft-gakiwate-dnsop-svcb-bg-priority-parameter.md

 ## SVCB Service Parameter

-Once standardized, this document would ask to add the following entry to the "Service Parameter Keys (SvcParamKeys)" registry.
+Once standardized, this document would ask to add the following entry to the "DNS SVCB Service Parameter Keys (SvcParamKeys)" registry.

 | Number  |      Name         |                   Meaning                      | Change Controller | Reference       |
 | ------- | ----------------- | ---------------------------------------------- | ----------------- | --------------- |